Siva-Sai22/Job-Application-Tracker-API/README.md

 This is a simple job application tracker built with Node.js and Express.
 It uses SQLite for data storage.

+## Features

+This job application tracker includes the following features:
+- **Company Management**: You can create and retrieve all companies.
+Each company is identified by a unique ID and has a name.
+- **Job Management**: You can create, retrieve, update, and delete jobs.
+Each job has a title, associated company ID, status, and deadline.
+- **API Endpoints**: The application provides RESTful API endpoints for managing companies and jobs.
+- **Data Storage**: The application uses SQLite for data storage, providing a lightweight disk-based database that doesn't require a separate server process.

 ## Installation

 1. Clone this repository: `git clone https://github.com/yourusername/job-application-tracker.git`